alpertunga-bile/PXD-STL/README.md

 ## Features

-- Data structures from scratch with templates.
-- Tests for the data structure functionalities.
+- Includes tests for the data structure functionalities.
 - ```SIMDString``` as the default string class.
-- RE2 library is used as regex engine.
+- ```RE2``` library is used as the regex engine.

 ## Usage